Y S Sharmila likely to join Congress on Thursday | Politics

 - India

-Y S Sharmila, founder of YSR Telangana Party, is likely to join the Congress here Thursday morning, sources said.
+Y S Sharmila, founder of YSR Telangana Party, is likely to join the Congress here on Thursday, sources said.

-Sharmila is the daughter of former chief minister of undivided Andhra Pradesh, the late Y S Rajasekhara Reddy, and younger sister of Andhra Pradesh Chief Minister Y S Jagan Mohan Reddy.
+Sharmila is the daughter of the former chief minister of undivided Andhra Pradesh, the late Y S Rajasekhara Reddy, and the younger sister of Andhra Pradesh Chief Minister Y S Jagan Mohan Reddy.

 She could be given a post in the Congress at the national level after the merger of YSRTP with the Congress.